Managing Chronic Conditions

 In follow-up sessions, we will begin any nutrition education you are interested in learning and how you can incorporate small changes into your life.
 We will also discuss any successes or challenges since the previous meeting or any topic that feels pressing to you that day.

-For out-of-pocket sessions, I offer various package and payment options that we can discuss.
+I offer various package and payment options that we can discuss.

 Please contact your insurer to inquire about out-of-network coverage using the questions in this out-of-network form.
 I will provide you with a superbill after each session to submit to your insurer for possible reimbursement.

+Yes!
 If you want to get to know me and my style, single initial consultation sessions are available.